Skip to section

 After all, you’ve seen those words on resumes of other people; surely they must work?

-Well, guess what?
-You’ve just placed your resume into the pile of all those other, unimaginative, grey job applications that make recruiters’ eyes glaze over and their hand reach for the shredder.
+Well, by doing so you’ve just placed your resume into the pile of all those other, unimaginative, grey job applications that make recruiters’ eyes glaze over and their mouse reach for the rubbish icon.

 Avoid Blending In.